-While APPFC has no direct employees, it uses the resources of the Investment Manager, Lendlease Investment Management (LLIM), which is a wholly owned subsidiary of Lendlease.
+While LLITST has no direct employees, it uses the resources of the Investment Manager, Lendlease Investment Management (LLIM), which is a wholly owned subsidiary of Lendlease.
 LLIM employees strive to create better places that leave a positive legacy, prioritising health & safety, our customers, innovation and sustainability.

-The majority of LLIM's direct workforce is permanent and professionally skilled across a range of disciplines from finance, funds management, asset management, legal, sustainability and property management, based in Australia.
+The majority of LLIM's workforce is permanent and professionally skilled across a range of disciplines from finance, funds management, asset management, legal, sustainability and property management, based in Australia.

-The Investment Management Workforce Headcount totalled 283 employees as at 30 June 23.
+The Investment Management Workforce totalled 283 employees as at 30 June 23.

-The graph to the left relates to all employees who work across the LLIM platform.
+The graph on the left relates to all employees who work across the Lendlease Investment Management platform

-'Casual' employees are nonpermanent workers engaged under an enterprise award.
+'Casual' employees are non-permanent workers engaged under an enterprise award.
 'Fixed Term' employees are engaged for a defined period with a specified end date.

-Overall, the risk of modern slavery / forced labour risks across our direct workforce for the Fund is considered very low.
+Overall, the risk of modern slavery / forced labour risks across our direct workforce for this Fund is considered very low.

-APPFC's Operations
+LLITST's Operations